bbatsov/emacsredux/_posts/2025-06-03-little-known-macos-keybindings.md

 for macOS users.

 That's all I have for you today!
 Keep hacking!

+**P.S.** After writing this article I was really amused that I've been using macOS on and off for over 10 years and I never bothered to try whether something like `Command-s` or `Command-z` works in Emacs!
+Oh, well... habits!

 [^1]: Emacs stubbornly keeps refering to macOS by its ancient name NextStep in much of the code and its documentation.